-‘Spanky McBone Spurs’ – Twitter Adapts Trump’s New ‘President Spanky’ Nickname
+‘Spanky McBone Spurs’ — Twitter Adapts Trump’s New ‘President Spanky’ Nickname

 As seen in a search for “Spanky” via Twitter, the social media network suggests several variations of the nickname that include “Spanky” as a basis.
 Whereas “Spanky” alone features an endless stream of tweets about President Trump, hashtags and labels like #SpankyThePresident, #presidentspanky, #SpankyTrump, Spanky McBone, and other spanking related words are also flowing into the social networking site.

-As reported by The Hill, Colbert and others who began calling the president by “Spanky” nicknames are referencing adult film star Stormy Daniels’s 60 Minutes interview, where she claimed that she spanked Trump with a Forbes magazine that had his face on the cover.
+As reported by the Hill, Colbert and others who began calling the president by “Spanky” nicknames are referencing adult film star Stormy Daniels’s 60 Minutes interview, where she claimed that she spanked Trump with a Forbes magazine that had his face on the cover.

 WATCH: Colbert mocks Trump as "President Spanky" for Stormy Daniels story of spanking Trump with magazine https://t.co/PtvlUr2ieL pic.twitter.com/hJ8lFRYMST